Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 Option can be found in Graphics > Display Options.

-16. Add in-game option "Enable Fog" (not available in PST:EE)
+16. Add in-game option "Enable Fog" (not available for PST:EE)

 Setting this option enables fog effects on maps.